 Basic principles of plant growth and development as they apply to the production, marketing, and utilization of fruits, vegetables, and ornamental plants.

 The science and art of growing vegetables and the connection between gardening and food.
 Topics include nutrient and pest management, history, folklore, growing requirements, and quality characteristics of vegetables.
 Lecture and laboratory.
 Additional fees may apply.
 See Class Schedule.
-Credit is not given to horticulture majors.
+Credit is not given to Crop Sciences majors in the Horticultural Food Systems Concentration.

 Create inviting and sustainable indoor and outdoor living spaces with plants, whether your landscape is several acres or a few containers on an urban balcony.
 This blended-format class meets 1 hour per week for lecture and discussion with additional instruction presented through independent learning activities including virtual field trips, on-line lectures, and instructional videos.
 Learn the fundamentals of environmentally sound resource use when designing with and maintaining flowering, fruit and vegetable plants, lawns, trees and shrubs around your home.
 Become a savvy horticultural consumer and develop a healthy lifestyle that supports positive physical and mental well-being by including greenspace activities in your daily life.
-Prerequisite: Not open to students in the Horticulture curriculum.
+Prerequisite: Not open to students in the Crop Sciences major in the Horticultural Food Systems Concentration.

 Introduces the art of arranging flowers, foliages, and accessories according to the principles of design.
 Additional fees may apply.
 See Class Schedule.